 Deepti dismisses this lag period now as it doesn’t suit her narrative and then goes on to introduce another false claim that ‘many schools closed earlier than 1st April on the 26th March’ before deflecting to January.
 In fact, Deepti is quite wrong here as schools in Scotland closed on the 26th March for Easter, but not in England.
-(I emailed Deepti for her evidence of these 26th March early closures but she has so far declined to respond.)
+(I emailed Deepti for her evidence of these 26th March early closures, but she has so far declined to respond.)

-But lets for a minute accept what she’s saying; let’s even give her an advantage and suggest that the majority of schools closed in England on the 26th March (red denotations added).
+But let’s for a minute accept what she’s saying; let’s even give her an advantage and suggest that the majority of schools closed in England on the 26th March (red denotations added).

-Even taking the 26th of March as a finishing date for Easter the data still shows that “cases” had already begun dropping as testing had started to be wound down.
-But that is irrelevant as schools didn’t cease to 1st April in England.
+Even taking the 26th of March as a finishing date for Easter, the data still shows that “cases” had already begun dropping as testing had started to be wound down.
+But that is irrelevant, as schools didn’t cease to 1st April in England.
 What I am trying to show is that even if we afford her claims a major boost in authenticity, they are still implausible.
 But for her then go on and dismiss the “lag period” – from contact to infection – shows a deliberate intent to misinform and shape the narrative.

 This Twitter user tries to tell Deepti that the dates are wrong and that Kit Yates is ignoring the many people telling him so.
-Both Yates and Gurdasani ignored all these pleas for corrections.
-(I emailed Yates for clarification on his denotations and why he chose to offset them to match with the trend lines.
+Both Yates and Gurdasani ignored these pleas for corrections.
+(I emailed Yates for clarification of his denotations and why he chose to offset them to match with the trend lines.
 He has so far declined to comment.)

 Sarah concludes by explaining to Deepti that “Rates were already going back down by then” (before schools finished for Easter).
 Of course, Sarah’s protestations were ignored – they didn’t fit with the narrative the lecturer was trying to sell.

 This is extremely dishonest from both Yates and Gurdasani.
-When inaccuracies are pointed out the very least you can do is provide a generic response.
+When inaccuracies are pointed out, the very least you can do is provide a generic response.
 I emailed both about these issues and received no response.

 Who is Kit Yates?

 Kit is a “Senior Lecturer in the Department of Mathematical Sciences and co-director of the Centre for Mathematical Biology at the University of Bath” and a member of the extremist Zero Covid grouping Independent Sage.
-Independent Sage also is the home of life long member of the Communist Party Susan Michie.
+Independent Sage also is the home of lifelong member of the Communist Party, Susan Michie.